Combine your commercial pilot training with a degree delivered by the University of the West of England, UWE Bristol

 Commercial Pilot’s Licence (CPL) and Multi-Engine Instrument Rating (MEIR) course

 When you have the minimum flight hours and ATPL theory exam passes, you may progress onto the final two stages of the programme.
-Typically, we’ll arrange you to do a full-time course after university graduation with Diamond Flight Academy, based in Sweden or Bartolini Air, in Poland, to do a combined CPL/MEIR course.
-The courses last for 9 weeks in Sweden or 13 weeks in Poland.
-Both organisations are Wings Alliance members.
+We will help you to arrange a full-time course after university graduation to complete your combined CPL/MEIR course.
+This course typically last from between 9-14 weeks full-time.

 Airline Pilot Standards Multi-Crew Cooperation (APS-MCC) Course